Walking the Floor Over You

 "Walking the Floor Over You" is a country music song written by Ernest Tubb, recorded on April 26, 1941 in Fort Worth, Texas, and released in the United States that year.

 The original version included only Tubb's vocals and acoustic guitar accompanied by "Smitty" Smith on electric guitar.
 Tubb later re-recorded the song with his band, the Texas Troubadours.

 The original single became a hit, reaching the number-23 spot in the charts in 1941 but eventually the song sold over a million copies.
 Critic David Vinopal called "Walking the Floor Over You" the first honky tonk song that launched the musical genre itself.
 Tubb's version is heard on the soundtrack of the 1980 film Coal Miner's Daughter.

+In 1998, the 1941 recording was inducted into the Grammy Hall of Fame.

 In 2022, the single was selected by the Library of Congress for preservation in the United States National Recording Registry as being "culturally, historically, or aesthetically significant".

 Other recordings

 Ernest Tubb himself re-recorded the song several times during his career, with those versions recorded in 1944, 1959, 1963, and 1977.
-Additionally, Tubb recorded another version with Merle Haggard in 1979; that version reached number 31 on the Billboard Hot Country Singles chart that fall.
+Additionally, Tubb recorded another version with Merle Haggard and Charlie Daniels in 1979; that version reached number 31 on the Billboard Hot Country Singles chart that fall.